Orange-OpenSource/hurl/docs/man/hurl.md

 ### --glob <glob> {#glob}

-Specify input files that match the given blob pattern.
+Specify input files that match the given glob pattern.

 Multiple glob flags may be used.
 This flag supports common Unix glob patterns like *, ? and [].
 However, to avoid your shell accidentally expanding glob patterns before Hurl handles them, you must use single quotes or double quotes around each pattern.